ivansible/asterisk/roles/ast-core/README.md

 ## Dependencies

-This role inherits defaults and handlers from `ivansible.asterisk_base`.
+This role inherits defaults and handlers from `ivansible.ast_base`.

-List of inherited variables (only used variables are listed):
+List of inherited variables (only variables actually used are listed):
   - ast_reset
   - ast_experimental
   - ast_ssl_cert